Denzaaaaal/SFIA2/README.md

 ## Retrospective
 ### What went well
 * The application has been set up for continuous intergration and continuous deployment.
-* The application does not have unnecessary ports opened or IP addresses exposed in the code
+* The application does not have unnecessary ports opened or IP addresses exposed in the code.
-*
+* The application makes use of volumes to shorten the development cycle allowing for faster alterations to code.
+* The test deployment has been built with a database container to prevent excess use of GCP credits.

 ### What did not go well
-* Ansibles documentation acts more like a reference instead of a how-to guide
+* Ansibles documentation acts more like a reference instead of a how-to guide.
-* Ansibles documentation does not mention some arguments they that it accepts
+* Ansibles documentation does not mention some arguments they that it accepts.
-* Setting a repository in dockerhub to private prevents it from being built using docker swarm
+* Setting a repository in dockerhub to private prevents it from being built using docker swarm.
 * If the any of the services are edited, dockerhub bulds the images at a slower rate than jenkins does which leads to the last dockerhub container being pulled.

 ### Future Improvements
 * ~~Incoporate Dockerhub autobuild feature when changes in a Github directory are detected~~
 * Incorporate HTTPS redirection and certificate verification to ensure entries made into the database are transmited through a secure connection